-OTHER PHENOMENA Apart from the phonological phenomena described above, which are shared (at least partially) with reš, the gutturals display a few other phenomena that are specific to them.
+Apart from the phonological phenomena described above, that are shared (at least partially) with resh, the gutturals display a few other phenomena that are specific to them.

-First, when a non-low vowel precedes a guttural consonant in the word-final position, an epenthetic low vowel /a/, called furtive patah is inserted between the two sounds, hence מְשׁוּח [mɔʃuħ], 'anointed' becomes מְשׁוּחַ [mɔʃuħ] (Blau 2010).
-The guttural /?/ does not trigger the insertion of furtive patab, since ? is deleted in the word-final position.
+First, when a non-low vowel precedes a guttural consonant in word final position, an epenthetic low vowel a, called furtive patah is inserted between the two sounds, hence moduh, 'anointed' becomes moduh (Blau 2010).
+The guttural ? does not trigger the insertion of furtive patah, since ? is deleted in word final position.
 This phonological process competes with vowel lowering when the preceding non-low vowel is fronted (back vowels are mostly unaffected by the gutturals).
-In general, there are more cases of furtive patal, than lowering (322 to 1049) which can be explained by the fact that both back vowels and historically long vowels are usually not lowered.
-Still, the distribution of the furtive patab is not uniform among all the verbs - infinite forms (infinitive and participle) are much more prone to trigger the furtive patah's insertion than finite verbs (perfect, imperfect and imperative), in which lowering and epenthesis are divided almost evenly.
-Moreover, furtive patab is more common in pausal forms, i.e., words that occur at the end of units of pronunciation and are usually marked with disjunctive accents (S. Fassberg 2013).
-Nonetheless, both processes stem from the same phonological constraint: a guttural cannot follow a non-low vowel word finally since the articulation of non-low vowels is antagonistic to the gutturals' articulation.
-This situation is solved by changing the preceding vowel or separating it from the guttural via epenthesis.
+In general, there are more cases of furtive patah than lowering (322 to 1049) which can be explained by the fact that both back vowels and historically long vowels are usually not lowered.
+Still, the distribution of the furtive patah is not uniform among all the verbs - infinite forms (infinitive and participle) are much more prone to trigger the furtive patah's insertion than finite verbs (past, future and imperative), in which lowering and epenthesis are divided almost evenly.
+Moreover, furtive patah is more common in pausal forms, i.e. words that occur at the end of units of pronunciation and are usually marked with disjunctive accents (S. Fassberg 2013).
+Nonetheless, both processes stem from the same phonological constraint: a guttural cannot follow a non-low vowel word-finally, since the articulation of non-low vowels is antagonistic to the gutturals' articulation.
+This situation is solved either by changing the preceding vowel, or by separating it from the guttural via epenthesis.

-Gutturals also display a general prohibition on occurring in coda position word-medially.
-Usually, when a guttural occurs syllable-finally, an epenthetic vowel (either a hatef or a "full vowel") is inserted after it so that the guttural becomes the onset of a new syllable (McCarthy 1994), e.g., /jasmod/~[jasămoð] ייַמָלד, 'he will stand.'
-This prohibition does not hold for the word- and stem-final positions, where no epenthesis occurs after the guttural.
-The phenomenon is not restricted to Biblical Hebrew, and the same prohibition is found in other languages, such as Bedouin Arabic (Johnstone 1967).
-Yet, in Biblical Hebrew, the coda avoidance is not absolute: it is possible to find forms such as יָחָמֹד [jaħmoð], 'he will covet,' with a syllablefinal guttural.
-DeCaen (2003) suggests that the onset of the following syllable conditions the epenthesis - generally, the more resonant consonants (such as glides, liquids, and nasals) force the insertion of an epenthetic vowel after the guttural, while less sonorous consonants do not (although, as possible to see from the previous example, this is not always the case).
+Gutturals also display a general prohibition on occurring in coda position wordmedially.
+Usually, when a guttural occurs syllable-finally, an epenthetic vowel (either a hatef or a "full vowel") is inserted after it, so that the guttural becomes the onset of a new syllable (McCarthy 1994), e.g., jasmoð→jasămoð ; udar , 'he will stand'.
+This prohibition does not hold for the word- and stem-final positions, where no epenthesis after the guttural takes place.
+The phenomenon is not restricted to Biblical Hebrew, and we find the same prohibition in other languages, such as Bedouin Arabic (Johnstone 1967).
+Yet, in Biblical Hebrew the coda avoidance is not absolute: it is possible to find forms such as יַחָמֹד $ja\hbar mo\delta$, 'he will covet', with a syllable final guttural.
+DeCaen (2003) suggests that the epenthesis is conditioned by the onset of the following syllable - generally, the more sonorous consonants (such as glides, liquids and nasals) force the insertion of an epenthetic vowel after the guttural, while less sonorous consonants do not (although, as it is possible to see from the previous example, this is not always the case).
 The reason for this insertion could be the need to enhance the gutturals' perceptibility: the coda position, and even more so when found in a consonant sequence, is considered a "weak" position (Ségéral and Scheer 2008) where consonants tend to disappear both synchronically and diachronically (Campbell 2013; Millar and Trask 2015).
-Therefore, since the gutturals are themselves "weak" consonants that tend to be deleted (Joüon and Muraoka 2006), the epenthetic vowel would help place them in a stronger position (i.e., an onset), thereby preserving them.
+Therefore, since the gutturals are themselves "weak" consonants that tend to be deleted (Joüon and Muraoka 2006), the epenthetic vowel would help place them in a stronger position (i.e. an onset), thereby preserving them.